bparruck/iot-bed/docs/02_BLE_CONTROL.md

 # Controlling Q-Plus Base with BLE

 You need a bluetooth adapter with BLE support.
-The [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) and [CHIP](https://getchip.com/pages/chip) single board computers have an integrated bluetooth LE module that you can use to control the base.
+The [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) or other single board computers have an integrated bluetooth LE module that you can use to control the base.

 ### Scanning for the base